Who Should Apply?

 For more information on the Licensing Portal:

 Licensed dealers are assessed a $10 processing fee for each application submitted as a result of a new purchase.
 Secondary Sales conducted by a licensed dealer may be assessed an additional $20 fee by the dealer.

-Secondary Sales conducted at a Maryland State Police Barrack require a $10 check or money order made out to the Maryland State Police.
+Secondary Sales conducted at a Maryland State Police Barrack require a $10 processing fee.

 Voluntary Registration/Gifts to immediate family members are free.
 However, see the HQL page for any relevant fees to obtain a Handgun Qualification License, as it may be applicable.

 Gifts to non-family members are considered Secondary Sales.

 Applications being processed by the Firearms Registration Section can be found at the top of the home page.
 If you applied prior to the date listed and have not been contacted, or if you have additional questions or concerns, please send your status check request to: firstname.lastname@example.org

 If there are any discrepancies discovered on the 77R application and/or during any records checks, the application will be placed on hold pending further review by a Maryland State Trooper to ensure the applicant is not prohibited from possessing a regulated firearm.

 A person may not purchase more than one regulated firearm in a 30-Day period.
 You may complete more than one application within 30 days, however you may not transfer or take possession of more than one firearm within the 30 day period.
 Exceptions to this rule are listed on the Regulated Firearms Collector page.